amshank1979/Crowdfunding_ETL/README.md

 _Deliverable 3: Create the Contacts DataFrame._

 Using the contacts.xlsx excel raw dataset coupled with the Python dictionary method (Option 1), a contacts DataFrame was generated.
 The DataFrame was then converted to a dictionary and a new DataFrame established.
 The contact name was then split into a first and last name, and placed new columns first_name and last_name.
-The code may be found via the Jupyter notebook: ETL_Mini_Project_Starter_Code_a.shank_s.halliday.ipynb accessible via the Starter_Files folder.
+The code may be found via the Jupyter notebook: ETL_Mini_Project_Starter_Code_a.shank_s.halliday.ipynb and contacts dataframe.ipynb accessible via the Starter_Files folder.
 The contacts.csv file is housed in the Resources folder.

 ![image](https://github.com/amshank1979/Crowdfunding_ETL/assets/133922704/cdf68a92-910d-4dc3-a36c-99b7788b1aeb)